MoreiraLAB/synpred/README.md

 3. Some of the files required are not available on this page because their are either too large, or were developed by a third party.
 Particularly, the CCLE subsets, can be downloaded at CCLE website, and should go on the CCLE folder.
 There are 7 files required, please check file `support/CCLE_log_file.csv` to see which files are required for the full SynPred deployment.
 This files should have the same names as indicated in column `File_name` of the log file and go into `CCLE` folder.
 Furthermore, the user is also required to have the `NCI_ALMANAC` dataset at the location and name `datasets/NCI_ALMANAC.csv`.
 Finally, the user should change the `datasets/example.csv` file to the file with the combinations, with the same format and columns as advised.

 **Deploy the SynPred pipeline**
+After performing the changes previously pointed and properly installing and setting up the environment, these scripts should simply run without requiring changes.
 1. `synpred_variables.py` - Most of the variables are stored in here (paths, table variables, etc).
 2. `synpred_support_functions.py` - Several functions that will be present in more than one script.
 3. `synpred_find_synergy.R` - Use R with `synergyfinder` package to attain the classification with the different metrics.